nfrisby/frags/doc-drafts/ghc-internals.md

   * There is a generic name for this basic algorithm, but I'm not recognizing it beyond the parallels with unification.
+    (Perhaps it is "congruence closure"?)
     This is one of many other aspects of this project that encourages me to better familiarize myself
     with the constraint solving and term rewriting literature.

 ### Canonicalization